RussBeall/fcc-snippets/README.md

 This repo contains javascript snippets used to solve challenges for the fcc course content.
 It ain't pretty...

-## Extending the markup here for the Markup Previwer project
+## Extending the markup here for the Markup Previewer project

 Test requirements: contain valid markdown that represents at least one of each of the following elements: a header (H1 size), a sub header (H2 size), a link, inline code, a code block, a list item, a blockquote, an image, and bolded text.